Dumb Bunnies: Book appearances

 Their third appearance was in the book Make Way for Dumb Bunnies.
 While the Dumb Bunnies are spending quality time at home, it suddenly starts raining.
 They think it is a perfect day to go to the beach and they head there.
-But then the sun comes out and they think it is bad weather, so they head to the movie theater (accidentally stealing a car in the process).
+The Bunnies go biking in the water.
+Afterwards, Momma combs the beach (with a comb), Poppa goes fishing in a boat (by casting a fishing rod into a boat), and Baby Bunny blows up an inflatable raft by inflating it too much it pops.
+But then the sun comes out and they think it is bad weather, so they head to the movie theater (accidentally stealing a car in the process, thinking it's a free car based on the sign that read what they thought, but it actually says "FREE CAR WASH").
 During the movie, the Dumb Bunnies think the projector is the screen, which blinds them for a while.
 They return home on a steamroller (which they thought was their car) and regain vision again.

 The Dumb Bunnies' latest appearance is in the book The Dumb Bunnies Go to the Zoo.
-They first go outside to pick things in their garden (using pickaxes).
-They later drive to the zoo, only to discover the animals they are seeing are a lot smaller than they really are (they mistake a small bird perched on the "Elephant" sign as being the elephant and a butterfly perched on the "Lion" sign as being the lion).
-When the butterfly flutters off the sign they think the lion escaped and go crazy all over the zoo and letting all the animals loose (including the "real" lion).
-The S.W.A.T. cops arrive to capture the lion, but the Dumb Bunnies say he flew away.
+They first go outside to pick things in their garden (using pickaxes); Baby Bunny picks his nose.
+They later drive to the zoo, only to discover the animals they are seeing are a lot smaller than they really are (they mistake a small bird perched on the "Elephant" sign as being the elephant, and a butterfly perched on the "Lion" sign as being the lion).
+When the butterfly flutters off the sign they think the lion escaped and cause panic all over the zoo and let all the animals loose (including the "real" lion).
+The S.W.A.T. cops arrive to capture the lion, but the Dumb Bunnies say "he flew away".
 As they leave the zoo (the book says that they decide to go home, but they really got kicked out by the zookeeper), they come across two giant apes which they mistake for being "Free Kitties" (the box that the words were written on did contain real kittens, but when the apes climbed over the wall, they scared all the kittens, and the owner who carried the box, away).
 Baby Bunny decides to keep them, but as they drive out, the apes fall off the top of the car they had been tied to.
-They return home at the end of the day and get into their new waterbed (with a series of hoses spraying water on the bed) and fall asleep.
+Upon returning home, they discover that the apes are gone, so they forget about them.
+At the end of the day, they change into their pajamas (only half of their pajamas; Momma says she got them at a half-off sale) and get into their new waterbed (with a series of hoses spraying water on the bed) and fall asleep.